 - 150 pre-rid pills (for promoting urination)

-- One ounce of dietary fiber (natural laxative)
+- One ounce of dietary fiber (a natural laxative)

 - One fluid ounce of detox liquid (mineral control)

 The pre-rid pills are an essential part of the THC detox program.
 They are made from herbs, minerals, vitamins, and diuretics and serve to increase the rate of urination, which will help you start to get rid of the THC from your body.

 Of course, more regular urination will mean that you’ll need to drink a lot of water to stay hydrated while on the detox course; the pre-rid pills also contain vital electrolytes to keep you healthy and hydrated despite the increase in urination.
 Some of the electrolytes provided in the pre-rid pills include chloride, potassium, and sodium.

 As well as this, they also contain minerals to help keep you feeling well, despite the rapid loss of minerals from the body while following the course.
 This is essential for promoting health and preventing users from becoming anemic as a result of the mineral losses from their diet.
 These minerals include boron, calcium, iron, and magnesium.

 The dietary fiber contained within the Toxin Rid program comes in the form of psyllium husk powder.
 This fiber is a natural and powerful laxative, which will encourage your body to increase the rate at which food passes through your digestive system, increasing the amount of time you’ll spend on the loo.
 This will massively help to excrete THC from your system.

 The THC Detox Liquid provides a further dose of essential vitamins, minerals, and electrolytes to promote good health.
 Your body goes through a lot on an intensive THC detox such as this, so it’s important to get the minerals in.